-In the 1930s-1950s, Soviets living behind the censorious Iron Curtains would make vinyl records from recycled X-rays.
+In the 1930s-1950s, Soviets living behind the censorious Iron Curtain would make vinyl records from recycled X-rays.
 Records banned to stymie the mind-rotting effects of Western culture just made the cool kids want to listen to them all the more.
-But getting your hands on an original forbidden recording was a risky and expensive enterprise.
+But getting your hands on original forbidden sounds was a risky and expensive enterprise.
 So blackmarketeers took the gamble.
-They sold records created by pressing vinyl grooves into discarded hospital X-ray plates, with machines built, relatively inexpensively, from gramophones.
+They sold records created by pressing vinyl grooves into discarded hospital X-ray plates with machines built, relatively inexpensively, from gramophones.

 A quick trim with manicure scissors; a hole made (a burning ciggie was fine) and the ‘Bones’ or ‘Ribs’ were good to play.

 In The Historical Political Development of Soviet Rock Music, Trey Drake, at the University of California, Santa Cruz, adds more: